The War with Grandpa

 The War with Grandpa is a 2020 American family comedy film directed by Tim Hill, from a screenplay by Tom J. Astle and Matt Ember, based upon the novel of the same name by Robert Kimmel Smith.
 The film is about a young boy named Peter (Oakes Fegley) who fights in a prank war with his grandfather (Robert De Niro) to get his grandfather to move out of his room after he moves in with his family.
 Uma Thurman, Rob Riggle, Laura Marano, Cheech Marin, Jane Seymour, and Christopher Walken also star.

 Originally filmed in May 2017, The War with Grandpa's release was delayed several times due to photography changes and the closure of The Weinstein Company, the original distributor.
-The film was eventually released theatrically in the United States on October 9, 2020 by 101 and Brookdale Studios, as well as abroad beginning in August 2020 by Brookdale Studios.
+The film was eventually released theatrically in the United States on October 9, 2020, by 101 and Brookdale Studios, as well as abroad beginning in August 2020 by Brookdale Studios.
 It received generally negative reviews from critics and grossed $43 million worldwide against a production budget of $38 million.
-A sequel is in development.

 Plot

-After accidentally stealing from a grocery store due to having trouble with the self-checkouts and causing a scene with the store manager, recently widowed Ed Marino (Robert De Niro) is visited by his daughter Sally Marino-Decker (Uma Thurman), who wants him to move in with her family.
-Ed does not want to leave his house because he built it himself.
-Sally convinces Ed to move in with her and gives him her son Peter's (Oakes Fegley) bedroom.
+After accidentally stealing from a grocery store due to having trouble with the self-checkouts and causing a scene with the store manager, recently widowed Ed Marino is visited by his daughter Sally Marino-Decker who wants him to move in with her family.
+Ed does not want to leave his house because he built it himself, but Sally, concerned about her father's well-being, convinces Ed to move in with her and gives him her son Peter's bedroom.
 Peter is not happy about giving his room to his grandfather and being moved to the attic.
-Ed is welcomed by Sally's husband Arthur (Rob Riggle) and two daughters, Mia (Laura Marano) and Jenny (Poppy Gagnon).
-During his first day, Ed spends most of his time in his new room, sitting in his chair and looking at the sky, still thinking about his late wife.
+Ed is welcomed by Sally's husband Arthur and two daughters, Mia and Jenny.
+During his first day, Ed spends most of his time in his new room, sitting in his chair and looking at the sky while still thinking about his late wife.

-Peter then tells his friends Billy (Juliocesar Chavez), Steve (Isaac Kragten) and Emma (T.J.
-McGibbon) about his grandfather moving in with his family and living in his room.
+Peter then tells his friends Billy, Steve, and Emma about his grandfather moving in with his family and living in his room.
 After a miserable first night in his new room, Peter decides to declare war.
 Ed agrees, as long as they follow the rules of engagement: they cannot damage other people's belongings and cannot tell the family about their arrangement.
 Peter pulls a series of pranks, including replacing Ed's shaving cream with quick-drying foam and damaging his record player.
 Ed gets back at Peter with pranks including removing all of the screws from Peter's furniture and rewriting his school report.
-Ed turns to his friends Danny (Cheech Marin) and Jerry (Christopher Walken) for some advice.
+Ed turns to his friends Danny and Jerry for some advice.
 Over time, Ed begins to spend time with his granddaughters and son-in-law and learns how to use modern technology, such as self-checkouts and apps.